Napier, New Zealand

 Napier (/'neɪpiər/ NAY-pee-ər; Ahuriri) is a city on the eastern coast of the North Island of New Zealand and the seat of the Hawke's Bay region.
-It is a beachside city with a seaport, known for its sunny climate, esplanade lined with Norfolk Pines and extensive Art Deco architecture.
-Napier is sometimes referred to as the "Nice of the Pacific".
+It is a beachside city with a seaport, known for its sunny climate, esplanade lined with Norfolk pines, and extensive Art Deco architecture.
+For these attributes, Napier is sometimes romantically referred to as the "Nice of the Pacific".